 Best Career Choices for ENFJs

-ENFJs often do best in careers where they get to help other people and spend a great deal of time interacting with others.
+ENFJs often do best in careers where they get to help others and spend a great deal of time interacting with them.
 The following are just a few of the careers that might appeal to people with this personality type: